pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   by the Primary Key columns by default.
 When using the First/Last 100 Rows options, data is always sorted.

+* When the *Show View/Edit Data Promotion Warning?* switch is set to *True* View/Edit Data tool will show promote to Query tool confirm dialog on query edit.

+* When the *Underline query at cursor?* switch is set to *True*, query tool will parse and underline the query at the cursor position.

+* When the *Underlined query execute warning?* switch is set to *True*, query tool will warn upon clicking the *Execute Query* button in the query tool.
+The warning will appear only if *Underline query at cursor?* is set to *False*.

 .. image:: images/preferences_sql_results_grid.png
     :alt: Preferences dialog sql results grid section
     :align: center